 Your beloved dog is getting older.
 She’s not as quick getting out the door, she naps a little more frequently, and she moves with a bit more caution and care.
 This isn’t too surprising.
 Even though age is not a disease, dogs usually slow down as they age.
 Arthritis settles into their joints, frequently causing joint pain.

 If your dog shows signs of joint pain, there are thousands of products and treatments out there that claim to minimize discomfort and restore vitality.
-The truth is many of those products lack any real health benefit for your dog—and may even harm your dog if used improperly.
+The truth is many products lack any real health benefit for your dog—and may even harm your dog if used improperly.

 First, I’ll share how supplements work and then name eight supplements I most commonly recommend for my senior patients.

-How do joint supplements work?
+How do joint supplements for dogs work?

 To understand how supplements work, a basic understanding of anatomy will be helpful—as well as knowing the causes of joint pain.
 We’ll also discuss why commonly prescribed medications may work best in “synergy” with supplements to help your dog live her best life now.